Jukenbuken/2048/README.md

 You can find the same information in the [contributing guide.](https://github.com/frankh/2048/blob/master/CONTRIBUTING.md)

 ## License
-2048 is licensed under the [MIT license.](https://github.com/gabrielecirulli/2048/blob/master/LICENSE.txt)
+2048 is licensed under the [MIT license.](https://github.com/frankh/2048/blob/master/LICENSE.txt)

 ## Donations

-I made this in my spare time, and it's hosted on GitHub (which means I don't have any hosting costs), but if you enjoyed the game and feel like buying me coffee, you can donate at my BTC address: `18frank25nFgYtM8QeohFAMZQAi2dNbcu2`.
-Thank you very much!
+I made this in my spare time, and it's hosted on GitHub (which means I don't have any hosting costs), but if you enjoyed the game you can donate at my BTC address: `18frank25nFgYtM8QeohFAMZQAi2dNbcu2`.
+I recommend you donate to [The original creator](https://github.com/gabrielecirulli/2048) instead.